CobiontID/MarkerScan/README.md

 10. All reads are mapped to the draft assembly: AllReadsGenome.paf

-The following part of the pipeline will be done very every detected family based on the composition of the sample.
+The following part of the pipeline will be done for every detected family based on the composition of the sample.

 1. Reads are extracted per bin. {family}/kraken.fa
 2. Kraken reads are mapped to draft assembly.
 Fully aligned contigs {family}/{family}.ctgs